 Health Education Yorkshire and Humber (HEYH) funding through the University of Leeds

-If you are employed by an organisation providing NHS services in Yorkshire and the Humber, you may be eligible for the funding through the University.
+If you are employed by a NHS organisation in Yorkshire and the Humber, you may be eligible for the funding through the University.
 Psychiatrists and GPs are not eligible but may contact the Deanery.

 If you are eligible please upload to your online application a completed HEYH bursary application form (Please refer to the Application Pack).